perstarke-webdev/panorama-perspectives-blog/_posts/2024-05-11-remote-work-and-travel.md

 ### Tech Tips for Remote Work

-Leveraging technology effectively is key to a smooth remote work experience:
+You can leverage technology effectively for a smoother remote work experience:
-* Cloud Storage: Ensure all your documents are accessible no matter where you are by using cloud storage services.
+* **Cloud Storage**: Ensure all your documents are accessible no matter where you are by using cloud storage services.
-* VPNs: Maintain security and privacy by using a VPN, especially when accessing public Wi-Fi networks.
+* **VPNs**: Maintain security and privacy by using a VPN, especially when accessing public Wi-Fi networks.
-* Productivity Apps: Utilize tools and apps that enhance remote work efficiency, like task managers and time-tracking apps.
+* **Productivity Apps**: Utilize tools and apps that enhance remote work efficiency, like task managers and time-tracking apps.
+I recommend Google Calendar for planning your work/travel blocks and managing your time.

 ### Social Interaction